Last

 McCormick concerning the heroic death of her only son, Charles, who was serving

-with the U.S. Marines over in The
+with the U.S. Marines over in France.
+The

 First Ladies of The United States of America